 She is very conscious of the weights and feels they can affect whether she can walk with this weighted vest.

 Margaret Discusses the MiR

-Margaret: This is my favorite vest for two reasons.
+This is my favorite weighted vest (among the ones tested) for two reasons.

 The first reason is that I can start low.
 Each weight is three pounds.
 It can then build up to 32 pounds which for the majority of you listening to this is far more than you’ll ever need.
 In my case, I have a husband and a son that like to work out.
 All of a sudden, if I’m going to invest in a vest, invest in a weighted vest, it’s really nice to invest in one that they can also use.

 My 15 year old thought it was great and he had it on working out last night.
 Certainly he can comfortably wear it up to 32 pounds for his training when doing his squats and lunges, whereas I am going to be more comfortable keeping it to the 15 to 21 pound range.
 That’s one of the reasons.